ubidots/ubidots-c-sharp/README.md

 ### 3.3 Creating a DataSource

-In the case that we wanted to create a new DataSource in our account we just have to call the method CreateDataSource() that receives a string containing the name of the DataSource.
+In the case where you want to create a new DataSource in your account, you just have to call the method CreateDataSource(), which receives a string containing the name of the DataSource.

 ```csharp
 DataSource NewDataSource = Api.CreateDataSource("ExampleDataSource");